mpetuska/kmdc/docs/CONTRIBUTING.md

 ## What should I know before I get started?

+Here are some basic guidelines how to get you up and running with KMDC development quickly.
+For more detailed tips and tricks learned from past development refer to a [dedicated page](./TIPS_N_TRICKS.md).

 ### Environment Setup

 KMDC is built with Gradle.
 However, thanks to gradle wrapper, gradle itself is not required to get going, leaving JDK as